clevelandguy588/memfirst/README.md

 DOCKER DEVELOPMENT ENVIRONMENT SETUP

+NOTE: You MUST have Docker and docker-compose installed and running

 1. Open a new Terminal window and cd to your cloned /memfirst repository

 2. Run the following command: